 If it’s not job role, what about hours worked?
 It’s true that men are more likely to work 40+ hours per week, while women are more likely to work 39 or fewer.

-Hours worked does correlate with income, however controlling for hours worked doesn’t get rid of the wage gap.
+Hours worked does correlate with income, however isolating hours worked doesn’t get rid of the wage gap.

 Women in our dataset still make less than men, no matter if they work 20 hours or 40.
 Hours worked isn’t the culprit for the wage gap, either.